bongssss/personal-finance-dashboard/README.md

 ## 🎯 Project Overview

 A modern personal expense tracking web application that helps users manage their finances with intuitive categorization, visual analytics, and budget management.
-Perfect for showcasing full-stack development skills.

-**Time Estimate**: 4 weeks (15 hours/week = 60 total hours)

 ## 🛠️ Tech Stack